filippo-ferrando/image-steganography/README.md

 Image Steganography is the process of hiding information which can be text, image or video inside a cover image.
 The secret information is hidden in a way that it not visible to the human eyes.

 ## How?
-The intention is to hide any kind of data in a picture using the fact that a phot is only an interpretation of pixels (3-value type of data)
+The intention is to hide any kind of data (in this demonstration we are using text) in a picture using the fact that a phot is only an interpretation of pixels (3-value type of data)

 ## Example
 Suppose that the message we want to hide is "Hello", since the message made of 5 byte, the pixels required for the encoding are 3·5=15, so a 4x4 image will be good to hide that kind of information